igorskyflyer/commoji/README.md

 When a change truly spans multiple concerns, choose a higher-level verb:

-`:books: (docs): overhaul README`, then explain sub-items in the body.
+`📚 docs: overhaul README`, then explain sub-items in the body.

 <br>